Mortgages for NHS Professionals

 On these schemes, all clinical staff were considered for discounted NHS mortgage schemes.
 If you’re considered medical staff, such a doctor or dentist however, you weren’t able to apply for a discount.

 You were also not eligible if you work in an admin or domestic position, or if you were considered a porter.

 Is there an alternative to the NHS key worker mortgage scheme?

 To put it simply, if you are considered to be a clinical member of staff as outlined above, the government would class you as a key worker.

 Although the key worker scheme is sadly no longer running, there are plenty of other affordable housing scheme mortgages available for NHS workers.
 Typically, these are mortgages that may have lower interest rates, smaller deposits and other helpful discounts.

 Suitable mortgages include the help-to-buy scheme, shared ownership and the NewBuy scheme.
 If you’re unsure which one is best for you, you can speak to a member of our team.

 Are there special discounts on mortgages for NHS workers?

-As mentioned above, the are providers that offer NHS discounts on their mortgages.
+As mentioned above, there are providers that offer certain incentives on their mortgages, but these aren’t necessarily reserved for NHS staff.
 Depending on your circumstances, you may find that these discounts are available to both current NHS workers and retired employees of the NHS.
 If you’re unsure, it’s best to speak to a professional.

 For example, if you choose an affordable housing scheme mortgage an example benefit could include buying a property using a smaller deposit, as well as a reduction in loan fees for a fixed number of years.